KCprsnlcc/DTR-Calculator/README.md

 ---

-Thank you for using the **Daily Time Record (DTR) Application**!
+Thank you for using the **Daily Time Record (DTR) Calculator**!
 We hope it helps you manage your time.